u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a new system comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

+There's certainly overlap with what I'm describing here and different schools of thought around the Open Science movement.
+I don't intend for this to be a replacement or substitute, but a different lens on a similar problem: opening up science in the digital age.
+In doing so, my hope is that this creates a timely, big picture view of the system with more context around points of leverage for actionable change.

-In future essays from my SciOS series, I'm going to continue exploring aspects of this stack, from new funding models to new tools emerging in this rapidly evolving space.
+So keep an eye out for future essays in the SciOS series that explore new funding models and new tools emerging in this rapidly evolving space.

 This is the beginning of a conversation.
 If you're building toward the future of science — as a researcher, technologist, funder, or dreamer — reach out: shishyko@gmail.com